wegnerce/peng_et_al_2018/README.md

 We used _emirge_ (Miller et al., 2011) for the reconstruction of full-length 16S rRNA sequences.
 The subsampling of our 16S rRNA-derived sequence data for sequences of interest was a necessary prerequisite to reduce the computational load of 16S rRNA sequence reconstruction.
 For the subsampling of the data we wrote a _python_ script that processes various _qiime_ (v.1.9.1) output files.
 The script is available from this repository (extract_seqs_based_on_taxonomy.py).

-In its current version the paths of the necessary input and the to be generated output files have to be modified in the code of the script.
-A more convenient version, where paths and parameters will be passed via commandline arguments will be available shortly.
+The paths of the necessary input and the to be generated output files have to be modified in the code of the script.

 After modifying the path variables, as well as defining the taxonomic group of interest the script can be called as follows:
 ```